toUpperCase78/salary-prediction-collection/README.md

 ## Overview

-This repo aims for which studies I've carried out to understand and gain insights about how salaries can be predicted in the best way, against several attributes among datasets from various GitHub repos; also to figure out which machine learning model is the best to deliver reliable salary predictions with regards to measurements.
+This repo aims for which studies I've carried out to understand and gain insights about how salaries can be predicted in the best way, against several attributes among datasets from various GitHub repos; also to figure out which machine learning model is the best to deliver reliable salary predictions with regards to metrics.

+All these studies have been presented in **Jupyter Notebook** files, featuring info about the datasets, preprocessing steps, feature selections, machine learning models used for predictions and results of all metrics in bar graphs.

 Generally, these operations are included below, but the methods applied may differ from each other: